 Here’s a fun fact!

-As we have stated in the examples above, the color red symbolism takes on many shapes and forms.
+As we have stated in the examples above, the colour red symbolism takes on many shapes and forms.
 It has been pervasive in art and textile since the ancient times.
-Now, let us take a look at the some of the most important shades of red that are widely used in art and everyday life.
+Now, let us take a look at some of the most important shades of red that are widely used in art and everyday life.
 If you are looking to go in-depth, The History of the Color Red: From Ancient Paintings to Louboutin Shoes is a comprehensive look at all things red.

 Cadmium red hue

 In 1817, a German chemist uncovered a new element, cadmium, which became the foundation for new shades of yellow and orange paint.
 But it wasn’t until 1910 that cadmium red was available as a commercial product.
 It is a full red that leans more on the warmer side of the spectrum.
 The artist Henri Matisse was one of the first major champions of this new shade of red.